CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 further: if the issue doesn't occur with mainline it will guide you how to get it fixed in older version lines, if that's in the cards for the fix in question.

-How to obtain a fresh Linux kernel
+How to obtain a fresh CQX96 kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Using a pre-compiled kernel**: This is often the quickest, easiest, and safest
-way for testing — especially is you are unfamiliar with the Linux kernel.
+way for testing — especially is you are unfamiliar with the CQX96 kernel.
 The
 problem: most of those shipped by distributors or add-on repositories are build
-from modified Linux sources.
+from modified CQX96 sources.
 They are thus not vanilla and therefore often
 unsuitable for testing and issue reporting: the changes might cause the issue
 you face or influence it somehow.

-But you are in luck if you are using a popular Linux distribution: for quite a
+But you are in luck if you are using a popular CQX96 distribution: for quite a
 few of them you'll find repositories on the net that contain packages with the
-latest mainline or stable Linux built as vanilla kernel.
+latest mainline or stable CQX96 built as vanilla kernel.
 It's totally okay to
 use these, just make sure from the repository's description they are vanilla or
 at least close to it.
 Additionally ensure the packages contain the latest
-versions as offered on kernel.org.
+versions as offered on cqx96.org.
 The packages are likely unsuitable if they
 are older than a week, as new mainline and stable kernels typically get released
 at least once a week.